 When positioning, start with the most obedient and patient dog and work your way down.
 The most wiggly and undisciplined dog should be placed last so that he or she doesn't have to sit long!

 If you want all the dogs to look in the same direction at once, consider having one assistant behind the camera and holding up a treat — everyone will snap to attention!

 Enjoy Your Photos!

-Perfect or not, the real purpose of taking great photos with your pooch is to capture their personality and to have a great memento to remember that moment in your life.
-You can use the picture in holiday cards, frame them for the wall, or even keep them on your desk at work.
+Whether you use a tripod or have helpers who you don't need in the pictures, these tips will help you get the picture you're looking for.
+Perfect or not, the real purpose of taking great photos with your pooch is to capture their personality and have a great memento to remember that moment in your life.
+You can use the picture on holiday cards, frame them for the wall, or even keep them on your desk at work.
 In a photo, your best friend can go with you anywhere!